ZiyaoLi/molgan-without-mode-collapse/README.md

 In this repo we resolved the mode collapse reported in the original paper.
 Specifically, we established a *conditional trainer* to feed data with higher rewards in the second training phase of MolGAN.

-We also implemented other batch-discriminator tricks and a (Relational) Graph Attention Network discriminator.
+We also implemented other batch-discriminator models and a (Relational) Graph Attention Network discriminator.

 ## Dependencies